samadon1/heartMRI/README.md

  <br />  <br />
  A working app of the project can be found [here](https://share.streamlit.io/samadon1/heartmri/main/app.py)
  <br />
  Note: Having trouble viewing the web app?
-Please try using browser other than chrome.
+Please try using another browser.

  ## Setup
  To run the project locally on your machine <br />